 - Main-Franconian Museum Wurzburg in the New Arsenal

 - Zur Alten Wache bar and beer garden

 Visitors who have come here said that the castle grounds are pleasing to visit.
 The fortress has been well kept, and it seems that there are architectural surprises to see at every turn.

 For me, the two parts that will absolutely entice you to visit Marienberg Fortress are the Main-Franconian Museum and the Prince’s Garden.

 Here in the Main-Franconian Museum of Marienberg Fortress, visitors see the works of Tilman Riemenschneider, one of the greatest northern sculptors of the Middle Ages, also called the “Master of Wurzburg.”

 The museum houses 81 wood-carved sculptures of Riemenschneider.
 Others are located scattered around the city, like the Sculpture of Bishop Rudolf von Scherenberg in Würzburg Cathedral.

-But definitely, they are a few of the most detailed wood sculptures that you would see in your life!
-Two of Tilman Riemenschneider’s major works found in Mainfränkisches Museum (not to be missed to see) are the Adam and Eve and Grieving Maria.
+But definitely, they are a few of the most detailed wood sculptures that you will see in your life!
+Two of Tilman Riemenschneider’s major works found in Mainfränkisches Museum (not to be missed to see) are Adam and Eve and Grieving Maria.

 Located on the eastern portion of the stronghold is the Prince’s Garden, the most “refreshing” part of Marienberg Fortress.